 Identifying and Healing Fibromyalgia

-Fibromyalgia is diagnosed through a specific combination of pain lasting 3 months or longer and occurring on both sides of the body, above and below the waist, along the spine or chest and pain when pressure is applied to at least 11 of 18 designated points.
+Fibromyalgia is diagnosed by a fibromyalgia doctor through a specific combination of pain lasting 3 months or longer and occurring on both sides of the body, above and below the waist, along the spine or chest and pain when pressure is applied to at least 11 of 18 designated points.
 Many fibromyalgia doctors believe that the affliction is one of the muscle tissue.
 The latest scientific theories suggest that there may also be a connection to the nervous and immune systems.
 There is also evidence that fibromyalgia may be hereditary.
 Symptoms can include very unusual pain, chronic fatigue and headaches, TMJ, irritable bowels, memory challenges and an irritable bladder.
 If you think you may have fibromyalgia, call today to see one of our specialists.

 Getting Help for Fibromyalgia